wunderio/wundertools-dockerprototype/README.md

 This project is a simple behavoural prototype, to see what we would want from a docker based tool.

+** prototyping for the tool is complete.
+Development of a proper app is starting now: https://github.com/wunderkraut/wundertool-py **

 This is not a complete docker toolset, and is not designed for easy implementation.
 If you want to use this tool, expect to have to learn somethings about docker and docker-composer, as most of the effort here is simple wrappers around docker-compose, and docker run.